PierBusDev/GolangPierbook/readme.md

 - `nil`: **panic**

-Because as said before we must **avoid panics**, the standard pattern is to let the writing goroutine to be responsible for closing the channel.
+Because as said before we must **avoid panics**, the standard pattern is to let the writing goroutine be responsible for closing the channel.

 If there is more than one go routine writing in the same channel it all becomes more complicated... to address this, as we will se below, we have to use something like `sync.WaitGroup`.